 The tactics used to promote microchip programs include grant funding for spay/neuter programs that incorporate microchip implants for management, for pets through shelter programs.
 The spay/neuter programs are funded because they produce results.
 What the microchip program produces is another matter.

 The tactics also include intimidation.
 Do not expect your veterinarian to fight for your pet.
 Do not blame them for hiding behind matters of “clinical significance” and the like.
 The special interests involved in this have plenty of money and power for frivolous lawsuits to destroy their practices and lives.
 You may get some of the same treatment.
 It is the UK Authorities who have set the precedent that microchips are harmless so that even if they stop working, removing them would be considered an unnecessary surgery.
 Even if you suspect they are making your pet sick, you may be challenged on clinical significance.
 You will need to get the facts and do what you need to do to protect your pets.

 Here are Twelve Things You Can Do To Protect Pets

 - Share information on the dangers and adverse effects of microchips.
 Contact your local shelter and rescues with information.
+Also contact you county and state representatives.
 Make sure they know you do not want microchips forced on pets because of the pain, illness and exploitation associated with them.
+Ask them the questions listed at the beginning of the Pet Microchip Information page.
 Send them a link to this website and ask them what they think.
 Tell them about the FRAUD and the Betrayal of Dogs Trust.
 Suggestions#1

 - If your pet has a microchip and any adverse effects that may be related, report it in an adverse events report to the FDA.
 Suggestions#2